Kamerun: Expansionary era of colonization (1890–1906)

 From thereon out the administration of the colonies would be at the hands of the German administrators.
 Regardless, the focus of the colony remained the same: to support the plantation industry and the trade of the German companies.
 As such, this time saw major expansion in the agricultural industry, and efforts were taken to expand further into the landlocked areas of Cameroon to better trade opportunities and German access to the African interior.

-The most notable of the German governors, and the man who would come to define the German legacy in Cameroon, would be Jesko Von Puttkammer, who governed from 1895–1906 (and for a few shorter times before).
+The most notable of the German governors, and the man who would come to define the German legacy in Cameroon, would be Jesko von Puttkammer, who governed from 1895–1906 (and for a few shorter times before).
 It was Puttkammer who began the German behaviors that lend them a reputation of brutality and harshness as colonizers.
 During his time, he oversaw a number of military campaigns against local peoples like the Bali, forcing those who rebuffed German attempts at a "treaty" that supposedly justified German expansion.
 Oftentimes, he would not act directly against these people, instead relying on empowering other rival local powers and establishing them as "protected by Germany" and arming them.
 These groups would then use their newfound power and armaments to conquer dissenting peoples, without the Germans themselves actually ever getting involved.

-When the Germans did become involved, however, it was brutal, often going out of their way to punish those who surrendered to them if their leader still refused, and taking a tithe of people from conquered peoples as essentially slaves, though they did not call them such.
+When the Germans did become involved, however, it was brutal, with them often going out of their way to punish those who surrendered to them if their leader still refused, and taking a tithe of people from conquered peoples as essentially slaves, though they did not call them such.
+Puttkammer and fellow governor Hans Dominik were responsible for large-scale massacres.
+At Nachtigal Falls the local adult population was massacred for refusing German protection.
+The babies of the natives were put in baskets and drowned in the river.
+Dominik was also known for ordering the mutilation of dead bodies or even living men.

 This leads into the second prominent feature of Puttkamer's governorship, his expansion and support for the plantations.
 This became a problem, as the plantations had more fields than they did workers, so there was a labor shortage.
 To address this, Puttkamer instituted the "man tithes" mentioned above, in addition to just taking people whenever they conquered new territories or had to put down a rebellion.
 These people would then be made to do harsh forced labor, with extremely high rates of death.
 Extreme forms of discipline were practiced too, including the cutting of hands, genitals, gouging of eyes and decapitations.
 Severed limbs were often collected and shown to local authorities as proof of death.
+Punishments such as flogging were so excessive the German colonies were referred to as the "Flogging Colonies".

 These practices, which continued even after Puttkammer retired from his position, would define the German colonial legacy.